shengzheBian/VPsero/README.md

 |46|K53|-|-|-|

 ## Log File:
 In order to monitor the analysis process and locate errors, I set up a log system.
 The log file is in `{output director name}/serotype_predict/VPsero.log`.
-If the analysis is successfully completed, the log is like following table:
+If the analysis is successfully completed, the log is like following table: The `INFO` log level indicates the step of analyse, while the `DEBUG` log level indicates the key command in every step.
+The line number is the location in program.py.
 |Time|Log level|Line number|Message|
 |---|-----------|--------|--------|
 |08:59:24|INFO|659 |##############################################################################|